uptonking/note4yaoo/lib-editor-ckeditor5-docs-latest-changelog.md

 ## v25.0.0__202101

 - ui: Configuration passed to ToolbarView.fillFromConfig() will be stripped off of any leading, trailing, and duplicated separators ('|' and '-').

+## v23.0.0__202009

+- This release brings the new pagination feature.
+- In order to use the "insert image via URL" feature you now need to load the `ImageInsert` instead of `imageUpload`

+- v23.1.0
+  - The new `data-cke-ignore-events` attribute in view element that prevents CKEditor from handling events fired in this element.
+  - The new `triggerBy` option that triggers element re-render.

 ## v20.0.0__202006